Local governments in D.C. region revise budgets, halt projects to blunt economic impact of covid-19

 D.C.
 Chief Financial Officer Jeffrey S. DeWitt said the District started the year with 77 days of reserves, the highest reserve levels in the city’s history.

-“On February first, when we were looking at the revenue, our sales taxes were up 10 percent, more than projected, our income taxes were up 6 percent,” he said.
-“The economy was really, really humming along,” he said.
+“On February 1st, when we were looking at the revenue, our sales taxes were up 10 percent, more than projected, our income taxes were up 6 percent,” he said.
+“The economy was really, really humming along.”

 The pandemic shut down the city’s hospitality industry, which accounts for almost half its $1.6 billion in annual sales tax revenue, and the retail industry, which left many people out of work, according to DeWitt.
 He said the District is projecting a loss of about $607 million in revenue through September and will have to reduce spending by about $600 million in the next fiscal year as the economy slowly recovers.

-“We’re a AAA (bond-rated) city; we’ll get through this fine,” he said.
+“We’re a AAA [bond-rated] city; we’ll get through this fine,” he said.
 “But that doesn’t mean there’s not going to have to be adjustments to our budget, because the revenues we budgeted for are not coming in.”

 District officials will submit a revised 2020 budget in early May reflecting the cuts to the local portion of the $15.5 billion budget.
 The city has discretion over nearly $10 billion.